jbampton/weblogic-kubernetes-operator/documentation/site/content/managing-operators/conversion-webhook.md

 ### Upgrade the conversion webhook

-To upgrade the webhook (only) or the operator + webhook (typical installation), you run the Helm command for an upgrade as you typically would, but also include the option for `webhookOnly=true` as you would when you installed just the webhook.
-For example:
+We support having exactly one installation of the webhook and having one or more installations of the operator.
+To have more than one installation of the operator, you would need to install a Helm release with just the webhook and then separately install multiple Helm releases with just the operator.

+To upgrade the conversion webhook only, you must have _first_ installed a Helm release with the `--set webhookOnly=true` option; then you can update that release.

+The following example installs the conversion webhook only (at the specified version), and then upgrades it (to a later, specified version).
 ```
-kubectl create namespace weblogic-operator-webhook
+kubectl create namespace <your-namespace>

-helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
+helm repo add weblogic-helm-repository https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update

-helm install weblogic-operator-webhook weblogic-operator/weblogic-operator --namespace weblogic-operator-webhook --set webhookOnly=true --version 4.2.13
+helm install <your-release-name> weblogic-helm-repository/weblogic-operator --namespace <your-namespace> --set webhookOnly=true --version <selected-version>
 ```
-The first two steps create the namespace and configures Helm with the chart repository.
+The first two steps create the namespace and configure Helm with the chart repository.

-The final step installs the webhook specifying that the install should be for the webhook only and installs a specific version of the operator.
+The final step installs the webhook specifying that the install should be for the webhook only and at a specific version of the product.

 To upgrade to a later version of the webhook:
 ```
-helm upgrade weblogic-operator-webhook weblogic-operator/weblogic-operator --namespace weblogic-operator-webhook --version 4.2.15
+helm upgrade <your-release-name> weblogic-helm-repository/weblogic-operator --namespace <your-namespace> --version <selected-new-version>
 ```

 ### Uninstall the conversion webhook